Chapter 10: Qualitative Data Collection & Analysis Methods

 Higher overall cost

-To learn more about the use of video for research, here is the link to an excellent resource produced by Jewitt (2012) for the National Centre for research methods:
+To learn more about the use of video for research, this resource is produced by Jewitt (2012) for the National Centre for Research Methods.

 The Hawthorne effect describes the tendency of people to modify their behaviour because they know they are being studied.
 This is a particular challenge of social experiments and such behaviour changes can distort a study´s findings (Payne & Payne, 2004).